 It is exceptionally important at the present time for Social-Democracy to have correct tactical slogans for leading the masses.
 There is nothing more dangerous in a revolutionary period than belittling the importance of tactical slogans that are sound in principle.
-For example, the Iskra,7 in No. 104, actually passes over to the side of its opponents in the Social-Democratic movement, and yet, at the same time, disparages the importance of slogans and tactical decisions that are in front of the times and indicate the path along which the movement is proceeding, with a number of failures, errors, etc. On the contrary, the working out of correct tactical decisions is of immense importance for a party which, in the spirit of the sound principles of Marxism, desires to lead the proletariat and not merely to drag at the tail of events.
-In the resolutions of the Third Congress of the Russian Social-Democratic Labor Party and of the Conference of the section which has seceded from the Party,8 we have the most precise, most carefully thought-out, and most complete expression of tactical viewsviews not casually expressed by individual writers, but accepted by the responsible representatives of the Social-Democratic proletariat.
+For example, the Iskra.7 in No. 104, actually passes over to the side of its opponents in the Social-Democratic movement, and yet, at the same time, disparages the importance of slogans and tactical decisions that are in front of the times and indicate the path along which the movement is proceeding, with a number of failures, errors, etc. On the contrary, the working out of correct tactical decisions is of immense importance for a party which, in the spirit of the sound principles of Marxism, desires to lead the proletariat and not merely to drag at the tail of events.
+In the resolutions of the Third Congress of the Russian Social-Democratic Labour Party and of the

+Conference of the section which has seceded from the Party, we have the most precise, most carefully thought-out, and most complete expression of tactical views - views not casually expressed by individual writers, but accepted by the responsible representatives of the Social-Democratic proletariat.
 Our Party is in advance of all the others, for it has a precise program, accepted by all.
-It must also set the other parties an example of strict adherence to its tactical resolutions, in contradistinction to the opportunism of the democratic bourgeoisie of the Osvobozhdeniye and the revolutionary phrasemongering of the Socialist-Revolutionaries, who only during the revolution suddenly thought of coming for ward with a "draft" of a program and of investigating for the first time whether it is a bourgeois revolution that is going on in front of their eyes.
+It must also set the other parties an example of strict adherence to its tactical resolutions, in contradistinction to the opportunism of the democratic bourgeoisie of the Osvobozhdeniye and the revolutionary phrasemongering of the Socialist-Revolutionaries, who only during the revolution suddenly thought of coming forward with a "draft" of a program and of investigating for the first time whether it is a bourgeois revolution that is going on in front of their eyes.

-That is why we think it a most urgent task of the revolutionary Social-Democrats to study carefully the tactical resolutions of the Third Congress of the Russian Social-Democratic Labor Party and of the Con-
+That is why we think it a most urgent task of the revolutionary Social-Democrats to study carefully the tactical resolutions of the Third Congress of the Russian Social-Democratic Labour Party and of the Conference, to define what deviations there are in them from the principles of Marxism, and to get a clear understanding of the concrete tasks of the Social-Democratic proletariat in a democratic revolution.
+It is to this task that the present pamphlet is devoted.
+The testing of our tactics from the standpoint of